 Agricultural producers eligible for the program include farmers, ranchers, and harvesters, including loggers and fishermen.
 The applicant producer(s) must supply at least half of the commodity needed for the project and clearly demonstrate that the project will expand the customer base and increase revenues.
 Businesses with majority farmer ownership are eligible to apply but cannot make up more than 10 percent of total awarded funds.

 Whether enabling dairy farmers in Nebraska to expand their line of fluid milk products or allowing an organic grain farmer in Missouri to test the feasibility of equipment purchases for on-farm processing and milling, the Value-Added Producer Grant program has been helping thousands of farmers around the country with expanding their customer base and income by creating new or developing existing value-added businesses.

 Sample projects that were launched with VAPG funds include:

-Read more about how VAPG has helped provide new and increased marketing opportunities for farmers, spurred rural economic development, and provided consumers with more food choices by viewing a complete list of previous Value-Added Producer Grant award recipients:
+Read more about how VAPG is helping to provide new and increased marketing opportunities for farmers, spurring rural economic development, and providing consumers with more food choices by viewing a complete list of previous Value-Added Producer Grant award recipients:

 How to Apply and Program Resources

 Each year, USDA’s Rural Business-Cooperative Service publishes a Notice of Funding Available, or NOFA, in the Federal Register and solicits applications from eligible farmers and groups of farmers to apply for value-added producer grants.
 There is no set timeframe for when the NOFA is typically released.
 Usually, applicants have 60 to 90 days to apply and submit their applications to USDA.